Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Discussion

-The calculated Pt-thickness dependence of this ratio for the {SHE and SREE} is displayed in Fig.\ \ref{fig:Transport_Vs_Local}.
-There is virtually no change for the computed ratio for Pt layer thicknesses beyond eight Pt monolayers.
-For the Pt monolayer at the Pt/$Y$ interface, the induced torque is to $90 \%$ composed of the SHE component, see Fig.\ \ref{fig:Transport_Vs_Local}(a).
-For the $Y$ monolayer at the Pt/$Y$ interface, the torque consists for $\sim 75 \%$ of the SHE component for $Y=$ Ni and $\sim 50 \%$ for $Y=$ Co (Fig.\ \ref{fig:Transport_Vs_Local}(b)).
-For the $Y$ monolayer at the $Y$/vacuum interface, the torque consist for $\sim 30 \%$ of the SHE component for $Y=$ Ni and $\sim 10 \%$ for $Y=$ Co (Fig.\ \ref{fig:Transport_Vs_Local}(c)).
+The calculated Pt-thickness dependence of this ratio for the {\blue $n$Pt/2Ni and $n$Pt/2Co systems} is displayed in Fig.\ \ref{fig:Transport_Vs_Local}, {\blue for the last Pt monoatomic layer at the Pt/$Y$ interface, as well as for the $Y$ monolayer at the Pt interface and at the vacuum interface.} {\blue It can be observed that} there is virtually no change for the computed torque ratio for Pt layer thicknesses beyond eight Pt monolayers.
+For the Pt monolayer at the Pt/$Y$ interface, the induced torque is to $90 \%$ composed of the {\blue FL torque} component, see Fig.\ \ref{fig:Transport_Vs_Local}(a).
+For the $Y$ monolayer at the Pt/$Y$ interface, the torque consists for $\sim 75 \%$ of the {\blue FL} component for $Y=$ Ni and $\sim 50 \%$ for $Y=$ Co (Fig.\ \ref{fig:Transport_Vs_Local}(b)).
+For the $Y$ monolayer at the $Y$/vacuum interface, the torque consist for $\sim 30 \%$ of the {\blue FL} component for $Y=$ Ni and $\sim 10 \%$ for $Y=$ Co (Fig.\ \ref{fig:Transport_Vs_Local}(c)).
 This suggests that the Pt/Ni interface is more transparent to spin currents from the Pt than the Pt/Co interface, consistent with the better matching electronic structures of isoelectronic fcc Ni and Pt.
-The torques resulting from the induced spin polarization on the two ferromagnetic $Y$ monolayers will be the most important ones for the magnetization switching.
-The torque on the ferromagnetic layer at the vacuum interface is thus dominated by the SREE, whereas the torque at the ferromagnetic layer adjacent to the Pt layer has a larger contribution from the SHE. {As the relative contribution of the $\bm{E}_{\bot}$ and $\bm{M}_{\bot}$ components differs in both $3d$ monolayers}, the direction of the total torque per monolayer will be different for each of the two $Y$ monolayers.
-Any resulting layer-resolved torque can, as customary done, be decomposed in a fieldlike component, $\propto \bm{m_0} \times \delta \bm{S}$, and a dampinglike component, $\propto \bm{m_0} \times (\bm{m}_0 \times \delta \bm{S})$.
-The calculated atomic-layer specific torques are ideally suited to investigate current-driven magnetization switching dynamics using atom-specific Landau-Lifshitz-Gilbert spin-dynamics simulations (see e.g.\ \cite{Nowak2007,Evans2014,Jungfleisch2017}).
-Such simulations would provide insight in how the magnetization of the ferromagnetic layers reverses and even allow for a dependence of the torques on the magnetization direction.

-An equivalent ratio can be computed for the {OHE and the OREE}.
-However, for the orbital case this ratio is of the order of 99\% as it is completely dominated by the OHE{-driven component} which is much larger than the OREE{-driven one} (and therefore not shown explicitly).